rashanjotkaur/R/Assignment_4.md

-# Assignment: Assessment of R Basics
+# Assignment: Assessment of R Basics, Functions and Data Types

 ## Q1:
    What are the two solutions to 2x^2-x-4=0 ?
 Use the quadratic equation.